datastax-labs/Montecristo/montecristo/src/main/resources/templates/datamodel/datamodel_compaction.md

 #### How TWCS Data Expires

-When data goes past it’s time-to-live (TTL) value it is considered tombstoned, and is not readable from the client.
+When data goes past its time-to-live (TTL) value it is considered tombstoned, and is not readable from the client.
 Tombstoned data is kept for a `gc_grace_seconds` amount of time.
 After `gc_grace_seconds` has passed then it is considered expired.
 Other compaction strategies will remove this expired data once it becomes included in a compaction.

 TWCS removes expired data from the disk in a different manner.
 There are two different mechanisms involved.
  - Single SSTable Tombstone Compaction